 There are three sections within the wider OSHA training mandate.
 These are as follows:

 Environment – The environment segment focuses on forklift certification requirements that surround the workplace itself.
-This can include things like driving on different types of surfaces, dealing with pedestrian traffic and other vehicles, as well as manipulating loads, narrow aisles, dealing with hazards like ramps or trailers, ensuring proper load stability, and more.
+This can include things like driving on different types of surfaces, dealing with pedestrian traffic and other vehicles, manipulating loads and narrow aisles, dealing with hazards like ramps or trailers, ensuring proper load stability, and more.